amaurybsouza/portfolio/README.md

 ## Professional Career
-Amaury has a proven track record of implementing comprehensive security solutions that mitigate risks, protect sensitive data, and ensure compliance with industry standards and regulations.
-Specializing in Identity and Access Management (IAM), Data Protection, Network Security, and Incident Response, Amaury has successfully designed and managed cloud architectures for numerous high-profile clients.
+Amaury has a proven track record of implementing comprehensive Cloud Security solutions that mitigate risks, protect sensitive data, and ensure compliance with Cloud industry standards and regulations.
+Specializing in Identity and Access Management (IAM), Data Protection & DevSecOps, Amaury has successfully designed and managed cloud architectures for numerous high-profile projects.

 ### Key Skills
-- Cloud Security Architecture**: Designing and implementing secure cloud infrastructures, ensuring alignment with best practices and compliance requirements.
+- Cloud Security Architecture: Designing and implementing secure cloud infrastructures, ensuring alignment with best practices and compliance requirements.
 - Identity and Access Management (IAM): Expertise in managing user identities and permissions to enforce the principle of least privilege.
 - Data Encryption and Protection: Implementing encryption strategies for data at rest and in transit, safeguarding sensitive information.
 - Threat Detection and Response: Proactively monitoring and responding to security threats using advanced tools and methodologies.